deeplearning4j/deeplearning4j/gettingstarted.md

 ![Alt text](../img/maven4.png)

 Now you should go into your pom.xml file within the new Deeplearning4j project in IntelliJ.
-It will look like this:
+The POM will take a few seconds to build, but when it's done, it will look something like this:

 ![Alt text](../img/pom_before.png)